1. Osome Blog UK

 Amazon offers two types of selling plans: individual and professional.

 The difference between these plans lies in the number of items you can sell on the Amazon platform.
-As an Amazon professional seller, you can sell more than 35 items a month, advertise your products and sell products in a restricted category.
+As an Amazon professional seller, you can sell more than 35 items a month, advertise your products using online brochures and sell products in a restricted category.

 You can also use advanced selling tools like APIs and reports, which come in handy for your business, as they will determine your sales and inventory.
 But for the individual seller, you can’t sell more than 35 items monthly.
 This plan is best suited for sellers still considering selling products in the market.